Daaxren/jkq-archipelago/README.md

   developed alongside him, and there would be no release without his game knowledge and testing.
 - Thanks to **Cam** (cammycal) and **Boo** (bookiskookis) from the official Archipelago Discord for their valuable insights during development.
+- Thanks to **Fajacopo** for drawing the Archipelago icon in the style of JKQ.
 - Built entirely using **Claude AI** (Anthropic's Claude Code) as the development tool.

 Not affiliated with the developers of JUMP KING QUEST or with Archipelago.